San Antonio Federal Methamphetamine Drug Charges Defense.

 Third, qualify for a minor-role adjustment.
 USSG §3B1.2 allows a judge to lower a jail term if the person played either a minor or minimal role in the crime.
 Many judges are reluctant to grant this request.
 Nonetheless, it doesn’t hurt to ask for this option.
 At worst, the judge will say no. But if he says yes, this can significantly lower the jail term.

 Federal drug crimes are often tragic.
 Not only for the users, but also for the dealers.
-Notably, federal methamphetamine penalties are especially harsh.
-However, a person charged with federal drug offense has options to lower his jail term.
-He maybe eligible for safety valve.
+Notably, federal methamphetamine penalties are harsh.
+However, a person charged with a federal drug crime has options to lower his jail term.
+He may be eligible for safety valve relief.
 He may also qualify for substantial assistance.
 Or he may get a minor role adjustment.
+In other words, these are two really good ways to get a lower jail term on a federal drug crime.